Redth/NuGetXamarinCompatibility/README.md

 Test project to test Microsoft NuGet Packages (HTTP Client, BCL, BCL.Build) compatibility with Xamarin.Android, Xamarin.iOS, and Xamarin PCL projects

-Make sure you have this NuGet Repository set as your primary feed: http://nuget.redth.info/nuget which will point to the unreleased packages you need to test this!
+Make sure you have the NuGet Repository set as your primary feed (ping me Redth if you need the url)